goldyy12/docuintel/README.md

    - Split into chunks

 2. **Embedding**
-   - Convert chunks into vector embeddings
+   - Convert chunks into vector embeddings using SentenceTransformers
-   - Store in Supabase
+   - Store in Supabase (pgvector)

 3. **Search**
    - User query → embedding